1.0 Policy Purpose

 -

-An action taken to address serious incidents of misconduct or performance deficiencies.
-Workplace misconduct involving violations of policies and procedures and continued failure to correct work performance may require disciplinary action.
+Action taken to address employee misconduct.
+Misconduct involving violations of policies and procedures and continued failure to correct misconduct may require disciplinary action.

 -

-Confidential counseling and support services administered by Brown's Faculty/Staff Assistance Program (FSAP) provider.
+Confidential counseling and support services administered by Brown's EAP provider.

 -

-A formal Performance Management process that facilitates constructive discussion between a staff member and their supervisor and to clarify specific work performance requiring improvement.
+A formal Performance Management process that facilitates constructive discussion between a staff member and their supervisor and details the specific work performance requiring improvement within a defined time frame.

 - Performance Management: